twentyonedot/fortune-teller/README.md

 # Things that I learned by doing this project.

-    * Generating Random Numbers by using Math.random
+    1.Generating Random Numbers by using Math.random